-The new Boeing 737-10 can do what no other 737 airplane before it has done: Take off at nearly 200,000 pounds (more than 90,000 kg), allowing airlines to carry up to 230 passengers on flights across the globe.
+The new Boeing 737-10 can do what no other 737 airplane before it has done: take off at nearly 200,000 pounds (more than 90,000 kilograms), allowing airlines to carry up to 230 passengers on flights across the globe.

 The 737-10’s enhanced brakes are applied during runway testing earlier this year.
-(Photo: Boeing Flight Operations Multimedia team © Boeing)
+(Boeing Flight Operations Multimedia team photo)

 Absorbing maximum energy